Police Constable Requirements

 (2) CANDIDATE SCREENING DAY (CSD) AND SHUTTLE RUN

-Only the applicants deemed to be most competitive will be contacted and invited to attend a Candidate Screening Day including a Local Focus Assessment and a Shuttle Run.
+Only the applicants deemed to be most competitive will be contacted and invited to attend a Candidate Screening Day including a Local Focus Assessment, Pre-Background Quesionnaire, and a Shuttle Run.
 The Candidate Screening Day and Local Focus Assessment will last approximately 4 hours and will provide applicants the opportunity to complete the Pre-Background Questionnaire and a written Local Focus Assessment, which is comprised of a written question and answer portion.

 (3) LOCAL FOCUS INTERVIEW (LFI)